nicolasances/k8s-gce-simple-way/README.md

 Note that this is **far from being perfect** and there are probably much better ways to achieve the same result with Calico alone or with bare metal load balancers like MetaLB, but I'm really not a networking expert, so this is my solution for now!

 The steps are going to be the following ones:
-* Step 1 : creation of the K8S cluster on GCE compute instances (including Calico), using `kubeadm` and creations of some basic services (REST API) <br/>
+* **Step 1** : creation of the K8S cluster on GCE compute instances (including Calico), using `kubeadm` and creations of some basic services (REST API) <br/>
-At this point you'll have a working cluster and the REST APIs will be reachable from within the cluster
+*At this point you'll have a working cluster and the REST APIs will be reachable from within the cluster.*
-* Step 2 : installing NGINX as an Ingress Controller and exposing it as NodePort and exposing the basic services (REST API) through NGINX Ingress <br/>
+* **Step 2** : installing NGINX as an Ingress Controller and exposing it as NodePort and exposing the basic services (REST API) through NGINX Ingress <br/>
-At this point the REST APIs will be reachable from the internet, using the external IP address of any kubernetes node (worker or controller)
+*At this point the REST APIs will be reachable from the internet, using the external IP address of any kubernetes node (worker or controller).*
-* Step 3 : creating an NGINX Load Balancer external to the cluster to balance the traffic to the cluster nodes <br/>
+* **Step 3**: creating an NGINX Load Balancer external to the cluster to balance the traffic to the cluster nodes <br/>
-At this point the REST APIs will be reachable from the internet, using the external IP address of the compute instance where the NGINX Load Balancer is installed
+*At this point the REST APIs will be reachable from the internet, using the external IP address of the compute instance where the NGINX Load Balancer is installed.*

 ## Step 1 : K8S Cluster Creation
 ### 1.1.
 Create the VPC network